MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/troubleshooting/products/apply-template-in-re.md

 ---
 title: You can't apply a template to a released product
-description: You can't apply a template to a released product
+description: You can't apply a template to a released product.
 author: t-benebo
 ms.date: 4/11/2021
 ms.topic: troubleshooting